mjfrigaard/martinfrigaard-io-site/content/about.md

 - Identifying Red Flags: Using Anthropometry Measures to Screen for Elevated Blood Pressure Risk in Children. **Authors:** Martin Frigaard, Keiko Goto, Cindy Wolff, Stephanie Bianco-Simeral, & Thomas Fahey.
 I re-wrote my masters thesis after graduating because I read this [great article on science writing](https://www.americanscientist.org/blog/the-long-view/the-science-of-scientific-writing).
 I recommended it to everyone who does any kind of technical writing.
 Check out the [article here](http://dx.doi.org/10.1177/1941406412470719).

-- In 2014 I wrote an [opinion piece](https://www.newsreview.com/chico/clarity-on-childhood-obesity-rates/content?oid=13239774) in response to some shoddy statistical reporting by the New York Times.
+In 2014 I wrote an [opinion piece](https://www.newsreview.com/chico/clarity-on-childhood-obesity-rates/content?oid=13239774) in response to some shoddy statistical reporting by the New York Times.
 It was my first time writing to a larger audience, and I discovered how challenging and difficult it was to explain statistical concepts.
 Writing this small article was very pivotal in motivating me to pursue additional training in statistics/research design.

 ## 2015 - 2018

-In 2015 I went back to school for clinical research at University of California, San Francisco.
+In 2015 I moved to Oakland, California and went back to school for clinical research at University of California, San Francisco.
 During this time I worked as a Research Associate for the veterans hospital in the [Kidney Health Research Collaborative](https://khrc.ucsf.edu/) with Dr. Carmen Peralta.
 Dr. Peralta was investigating how to use electronic health record data to screen/identify patients with chronic kidney disease.
 The two papers I was involved with are listed below.

 - Implementation of a pragmatic randomized trial of screening for chronic kidney disease to improve care among non-diabetic hypertensive veterans. **Authors:** Carmen A. Peralta, Martin Frigaard, Anna D. Rubinsky, Leticia Rolon, Lowell Lo, Santhi Voora, Karen Seal, Delphine Tuot, Shirley Chao, Kimberly Lui, Phillip Chiao, Neil Powe and Michael Shlipak. [article here](doi: 10.1186/s12882-017-0541-6).

 - Validating laboratory defined chronic kidney disease in the electronic health record for patients in primary care. **Authors:** Martin Frigaard, Anna Rubinsky, Lo Lowell, Anna Malkina, Leah Karliner, Michael Kohn and Carmen A Peralta. [article here](doi.org/10.1186/s12882-018-1156-2).

 I started contributing to Northeastern's Journalism Blog, [Storybench](http://www.storybench.org/category/data-journalism-in-r/).
 I love writing R tutorials and articles because I've always loved the R community and open source software.